nahummaru/prot-rl/README.md

 # DPO_pLM: Direct Preference Optimization for Protein Language Models

 This is the repository for the paper [*Guiding Generative Protein Language Models with Reinforcement Learning*](https://github.com/AI4PDLab/DPO_pLM/blob/main/Stocco_final_main.pdf).
 DPO_pLM is a Reinforcement Learning (RL) framework for autoregressive protein Language Models (pLMs).
-In this repository you will find the scripts used for the experiments found on the paper (`Experiments`) and a basic implementation of DPO_pLM ready to work with ZymCTRL and optimize sequences to a desired length.
-This implementation is minimal and easily amenable other pLMs and custom reward functions.
+In this repository, you will find the scripts used for the experiments found on the paper (`Experiments`) and a basic implementation of DPO_pLM ready to work with ZymCTRL and optimize sequences to a desired length.
+This implementation is minimal and easily amenable to other pLMs and custom reward functions.

 ### Table of Content
 - [About DPO_pLM](#about-dpo_plm)